kristopolous/fiction/elvis/ch1.md

 It felt exciting.
 I could imagine Perry sitting in his car, his song "If" comes on the radio, the disc jockey says 'and now the song you've all been waiting for'.
 I can imagine the most excited person to hear it would be Perry himself.

-"For the next 3 minutes I am this station." he'd say as he drove his fancy sports car.
+"For the next 3 minutes I am this station." he'd say as he drove that expensive car.

-As a teenager I was far from that reality.
-I remember sitting in my parents house flipping their radio between KWEM and WDIA, two of the music stations in Memphis in those days.
+As a teenager I was so far from that reality I didn't know how to dream it. sitting in my parents house flipping their radio between KWEM and WDIA, two of the music stations in Memphis in those days, ...

 Where I was living, there were really 3 big kinds of music: the ballads and gospel, the blues, and hillbilly music.
 Normally these groups stayed clear of each other.